rombrew/phobia/doc/CommandLineInterface.md

 ## Overview

 This page introduces you to the Command Line Interface (CLI).
-We have a regular CLI with autocompletion and command history.
+We have a regular CLI with autocompletion function and command history.

 ## Key mapping